Richard Nane

-Yendoutié Richard Nane (born 23 May 1995) is a Togolese footballer who plays as a forward for Hafia FC and the Togo national team.
+Yendoutié Richard Nane (born 23 May 1995) is a Togolese footballer who plays as a forward for ASC Kara and the Togo national team.

 Club career

 Nane began his career with the Togolese club ASC Kara, before transferring to Guinea with Hafia FC on 5 August 2021.
+He has since moved back to ASC Kara.

 International career

 Nane made his debut with the Togo national team in a 0–0 2020 African Nations Championship qualification tie with Benin on 28 July 2019.

 International goals

 Scores and results list Togo's goal tally first.